 Upon delivery of the vessel, which is scheduled to be in 2012, the Lessor will have provided funding equal to the lesser of \$150 million and 80 percent of the vessel cost, as defined in the lease agreement.
-Over the 12-year term of the lease, the Subsidiary will be required to make quarterly payments to the Lessor based on a principal reduction schedule.
-The outstanding balance bears interest at a rate of three-month LIBOR plus 2.60%.
-The Company will make operating lease payments to the Subsidiary under a bareboat charter for the same 12-year term.
-At the end of the term, the Subsidiary will be required to purchase the vessel for the lesser of \$45 million or the outstanding balance of the lease.
+Over the 12-year term of the lease, the Subsidiary will be required to make quarterly payments to the Lessor that varies based on changes in three-month LIBOR.
+At the end of the term, the Subsidiary is required to purchase the vessel for the lesser of \$45 million or the outstanding balance of the lease.
+Accordingly, the Subsidiary will account for the arrangement as a capital lease.

-For accounting purposes, the Company is deemed to be the owner of this vessel under construction during the construction period.
-As a result, the Company will continue to recognize the vessel and the liability related to the lease commitment in the financial statements during the construction period and over the subsequent lease period.
 The Subsidiary's obligations under the lease and the shipbuilding contract are non-recourse to the Company and are not guaranteed by the Company.

-Notes to Interim Consolidated Financial Statements (Tabular amounts in thousands of United States dollars, except per share amount and number of shares)
+Notes to Interim Consolidated Financial Statements (Tabular amounts in thousands of United States dollars, except per share amounts and number of shares)